-The University non-contributory retirement plan carries a disability provision for a faculty member who may become disabled after 15 years of service.
-Details of this benefit may be found in a separate pamphlet describing retirement and life insurance, obtainable at the Information Desk in the University Business Office.
+The University non-contributory retirement plan carries a disability provision for faculty members who may become disabled after 15 years of service.
+Details of this benefit may be found in a separate pamphlet describing retirement obtainable at the Staff Benefits Division, University Business Office.